 In a prior blog series, I discussed how the Cloud Consolidation Extension for SAP Analytics Cloud conducts detailed currency conversion and automates the eliminations through the consolidation process.
-The automated eliminations were covered in a series of blogs (blog 1, blog 2, blog 3, blog 4) and subsequent blogs regarding scope and ownership changes, in addition to staging method of consolidation will be posted.
+The automated eliminations were covered in a series of blogs (blog 1, blog 2, blog 3, blog 4) and subsequent blogs regarding scope and ownership changes, in addition to the staging method of consolidation will be posted.

 However, in this blog post, I will be describing the process of Intercompany Matching and booking, which can be executed before and/or after the consolidation process (basically, after loading the standalone data into the Cloud Consolidation model on SAP Analytics Cloud)

 The purpose of the Intercompany matching model is to enable the group companies to reconcile their intercompany transactions among themselves, by checking what has been booked against them by their partners and comparing it to their own books.
-In other words, Intercompany Matching model provides the group companies with the visibility to reconcile their intercompany transactions against the values booked against them by their partner companies.
+In other words, SAP Intercompany Matching model provides the group companies with the visibility to reconcile their intercompany transactions against the values booked against them by their partner companies.

 For example, entity A records a receivable of 100 USD from entity B, in turn, entity B should records a payable of 100 USD to entity A. If this is the case, the Consolidation model will eliminate the values and there would not be any residual value between the two companies.
 However, this might not always be the case.
 Company B might miss to record the payable amount or might record a different amount.